 Bekaert regularly evaluates its overall remuneration policies, in order to ensure alignment with the business environment as well as with legislative requirements.
-It does not expect its present remuneration policy for the Chief Executive Officer and for the other members of the Executive Management to undergo significant changes in 2014 and 2015.
+The mid-term and long-term variable remuneration policies for the Chief Executive Officer and for the other members of the Executive Management are currently under review, in order to optimize their alignment with the interests of the Company and its shareholders.

-3. Remuneration of the Directors in respect of 2013
+3. Remuneration of the Directors in respect of 2014

-The amount of the remuneration and other benefits granted directly or indirectly to the Directors, by the Company or its subsidiaries, in respect of 2013 is set forth on an individual basis in the table below.
+The amount of the remuneration and other benefits granted directly or indirectly to the Directors, by the Company or its subsidiaries, in respect of 2014 is set forth on an individual basis in the table below.

-The remuneration of the Chairman for the performance of all his duties in the Company was a set gross amount of € 500 000.
+The remuneration of the Chairman for the performance of all his duties in the Company was a set gross amount of € 250 000.

-The remuneration of each Director, except the Chairman, for the performance of his duties as a member of the Board was a set amount of $\le$ 38 000, and an amount of $\le$ 2 500 for each meeting of the Board attended in person.
+The remuneration of each Director, except the Chair, for the performance of the duties as a member of the Board was a set amount of € 42 000, and an amount of € 4 200 for each meeting of the Board attended in person.